 Objective: To investigate the response to biologic drugs in psoriatic arthritis and to quantify non-response and outcome from switching agents.

-Results: The mean percentage improvements seen were 56% in tender joint count, 70% in swollen joint count, 64% in CRP level and 36% in the overall DAS score.
+Results: The mean percentage improvements seen were 56% in tender joint count, 70% in swollen joint count, 64% in C-reactive protein level and 36% in the overall disease activity score.
 Improvements were sustained beyond 24 months with no loss of effect.
 Side-effects leading to cessation or switching of first-line therapy were only seen in 5% of patients and non-response occurred in 20% long term.
 Overall, 90% of patients achieved a significant response, using switching in 20% of cases.
-Outcomes were similar regardless of drug used, duration of disease and sub-type of arthritis.
+Outcomes were similar regardless of drug used, duration of disease and subtype of arthritis.

-Conclusion: Treatment of active PsA with anti-TNF agents leads to a sustained response over three years with most patients tolerating these drugs well.
-The rate of non-response is low with the majority of patients responding to second and third line therapies.
+Conclusions: Treatment of active psoriatic arthritis with anti-tumour necrosis factor agents leads to a sustained response over 3 years with most patients tolerating these drugs well.
+The rate of non-response is low with the majority of patients responding to second- and third-line therapies.

 Statistics from Altmetric.com